pycom/pycom-esp-idf/docs/en/security/secure-boot-v1.rst

 .. important::

     All references in this document are related to Secure Boot V1 (The AES based Secure Boot Scheme).
 ESP32 Revision 3 onwards, the preferred secure boot scheme is :doc:`Secure Boot V2 <secure-boot-v2>`.
-    Please refer to Secure Boot V2 document for ESP32 Revision 3.
+    Please refer to Secure Boot V2 document for ESP32 Revision 3 or ESP32-S2.

 Secure Boot is a feature for ensuring only your code can run on the chip.
 Data loaded from flash is verified on each reset.